Our Review Process

 Having a fruit between meals or even carrying one with you while travelling or working can help you avoid giving in and binge eating at your favourite fast food joint that may be just a few doors down from you.
 At the same time, a fruit keeps you fuller for longer than a fruit juice giving you enough energy to get everything done throughout the day.
 Avoiding processed snacks and fast food can go a long way in managing your weight, blood sugar levels, and diabetes.

 Like all food, fruits have to be chewed before you can swallow them; on the other hand, fruit juices need little or no work to be done when consumed, resulting in excess calories.
 Chewing slowly also helps you promote the health of your teeth and gums.
 It helps absorb the nutrients from the fruit better, which in turn aids in digestion.
 Chewing your fruit can prevent overconsumption of food or sugars that you get from the fruit juice, which can sometimes lead to excess weight gain.
 Chewing your food at least 24 times allows you to reap these benefits.
+Also know about best fruit for diabetes.

 While we now know that it is much better to eat the fruit rather than drink its juice, we understand that there are times when you crave fruit juice.
 It may be a better option to blend the whole fruit and create a fruit smoothie, as most nutrients and fibre are retained in the smoothie.
 Blending fruits and vegetables is also a good idea for picky eaters as you would be able to mask the taste of the fruit you do not like while getting similar amounts of nutrients from the mixture.